Exxon Is On Trial, Accused Of Misleading Investors About Risks Of Climate Change

 Those reports spurred investigations in New York and Massachusetts, which may file its own suit.
 "There's nothing wrong with advocating for your own company.
 What you're not allowed to do is commit fraud," then-New York Attorney General Eric Schneiderman told PBS NewsHour.

-The case is before the New York State Supreme Court in Manhattan, and is being prosecuted by Letitia James, who was elected state attorney general last year.
+The case is before the New York state Supreme Court in Manhattan and is being prosecuted by Letitia James, who was elected state attorney general last year.

 New York argues that Exxon used two different ways to calculate carbon costs and wasn't clear when it was using one or the other.